| Dr. Minor is often a contributor to the opinion page

 Court’s 6-3 decision Thursday striking down Texas’s

 law banning same-sex sodomy was over-due.
+Though the

 justices declared the law unconstitutional on the grounds